-Best San Diego Computer Science Graduate Degree Programs & Schools
+Best Computer Science Graduate Degree Programs & Schools in San Diego

 As we live in the digital age, computer and technology occupations are growing faster than other fields[i] – is a graduate degree necessary?
 According to the Bureau of labor Statistics, for technically complex jobs, a master’s degree may be required[ii], and most jobs for computer research scientists require a Ph.D. in Computer Science or a related field[iii].
 Whether you are interested in computational theory, computer graphics, computer programming or the project management aspects of computer information and technology, there are various degrees to choose from and many reasons to build on your undergraduate education.